 If the object is not found, an error message is displayed.
-For more information, see "Improving Object Identification" on the next page.
+For more information, see "Improving Object Identification" below.

 Tip: The error could be an issue of pacing and timing, or it might indicate that the correct page to find the object is not currently displayed.